MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Related Work

 In particular, Clockwork~\cite{gujarati2020serving}, S$^3$DNN~\cite{zhou2018s}, and DART~\cite{xiang2019pipelined} design CUDA stream schedulers for multiple DNNs to share a GPU at the operator level.
 TimeWall~\cite{amert2021timewall}, Gandiva~\cite{xiao2018gandiva}, Gandiva-fair~\cite{chaudhary2020balancing}, and Antman~\cite{xiao2020antman} use GPU time-sharing to improve resource utilization during idle job cycles.
 Space sharing is suitable when a single application cannot efficiently use the entire GPU, which is addressed by Gavel~\cite{narayanan2020heterogeneity} and Gslice~\cite{dhakal2020gslice} in MPS sharing mode.
-Many other works have addressed various areas in GPU sharing including communication, memory allocation, and latency sensitivity~\cite{lee2022gshare,ranganath2021mapa, 10.1145/3503222.3507721,10.1145/3508036,10.1145/3503221.3508423,li2022ai}.
+Many other works have addressed various areas in GPU sharing including communication, memory allocation, and latency sensitivity~\cite{lee2022gshare,ranganath2021mapa, 10.1145/3503222.3507721,10.1145/3508036,10.1145/3503221.3508423}.
 However, none of the above works addresses the challenges and limitations of using MIG-enabled GPU sharing which, as we discussed in Sec.~\ref{sec:bkgd} and~\ref{sec:motiv}, has its own specific challenges and benefits.
-Recently, Abacus~\cite{cui2021enable} and Zahaf et al.~\cite{zahaf2021contention} have used MIG-enabled GPU for their experimental evaluation, but they rely on a naive static resource partitioning -- understandably so since their focus is not to improve performance via determining the best partition of resources.
-In summary, \sol{} is the first work to address various challenges in operating a MIG-enabled GPU datacenter and provide solutions for improving job completion time \& system throughput via a novel MPS-to-MIG performance estimation to mitigate MIG-specific overhead of configuration exploration.
+Recently, Abacus~\cite{cui2021enable} and Zahaf et al.~\cite{zahaf2021contention} have used MIG-enabled GPU for their experimental evaluation, but they rely on a naive static resource partitioning -- understandably so since their focus is not to improve performance via determining the best partition of resources. \revision{GPU sharing has also been studied on the device memory, including concurrent query processing~\cite{wang2014concurrent} and virtual memory management for co-located applications~\cite{wang2014gdm}.
+These works have pushed forward the research field till the recent MIG technology appears. \sol{} is built upon MIG's hardware-supported memory sharing and isolation.} In summary, \sol{} is the first work to address various challenges in operating a MIG-enabled GPU datacenter and provide solutions for improving job completion time and system throughput.